-What I’ve come to believe is that maybe the benefits of freedom is not in how many options you have, but in making a decision and investing wholeheartedly in it, as suggested by Mark Manson (The Subtle Art of Not Giving a F*ck).
+What I’ve come to believe is that maybe the benefits of freedom is not in how many options you have, but in making a decision and investing wholeheartedly in it, as Mark Manson eloquently suggests in The Subtle Art of Not Giving a F*ck.
 You either have surface level breadth experiences of many things or you narrow down your scope and enjoy the full-depth experience of a few things that mean more to you.

 To apply it to our menu options and business services or products, you narrow down to a set few well researched options and perfect them.
 For our where-to-live debacle, instead of randomly going from place to place and not really feeling like we’re living anywhere, maybe we settle on a couple of places, keep revisiting them and make those our honorary homes.

-The experiment concluded that while initially, the group who had the choice to change were more satisfied, they were least satisfied with their final decision and the group that could not change their choice, were least satisfied to not be able to change their mind, but more satisfied with their final decision.
+The experiment concluded that while the group who had the choice to change were more satisfied initially, they were least satisfied with their final decision and the group that could not change their choice, were least satisfied to not be able to change their mind, but more satisfied with their final decision.

 We all think we want to have more choice.
-It gives us a feeling of freedom and fairness to have more options, but in reality, it’s an illusion.
-It’s only when our choices are minimised and our decision is final that we feel true satisfaction from the result.
+To seems that to have more options gives us a feeling of freedom and fairness, but in reality, that’s an illusion.
+It’s only when we minimise our choices and make a final decision, that we feel true satisfaction from the result.

 Sometimes having freedom is overwhelming, daunting and paralysing.
 Over time, this could lead to unhappiness, anxiety and depression.
 So while it’s great to initially have options, it’s not until you’ve made a decision and taken some action that you can appreciate the freedom of your choice.